-

 Temporary Studios x Art Papers, Atlanta, GA 29 Sep - 22 Oct 2022 Art Papers is teaming up with Temporary Studios to present an exhibition curated by Art Papers editor + artistic director Sarah Higgins alongside open studios featuring some of Atlanta’s premier artists: Scott Ingram, Fredrik Brauer, Antonio Darden, Jill Frank, Michi Meko, Michael Reese, Brandon Sadler, Ellex Swavoni and Mark Wentzel....
 Read more -

-Mary Sibande & Willie Cole in Past Is Present
+Mary Sibande, Willie Cole: Past Is Present

 Herron Galleries, Indiana University, Indianapolis, Indiana 28 Sep 2022 - 14 Jan 2023 Past Is Present: Black Artists Respond to the Complicated Histories of Slavery raises important questions about slavery's past and present, reflecting on how this complicated history is not to be repeated in the future.
 Local histories are used as a starting point for confronting slavery and its legacy.
-The...
+The exhibit...
 Read more -

 Jessica Stockholder & Tony Tasset in Monochrome Multitudes